Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     While this is not advised in a production workload, it is suitable for the workshop to keep the architecture confined to Azure Container Apps.

 ??? tip "Want to learn what above command does?"
-    - It creates an ACA environment and associates it with the Log Analytics Workspace created in the previous step.
+    - It creates an ACA environment and associates it with the Log Analytics workspace created in the previous step.
     - We are setting the `--dapr-instrumentation-key` value to the instrumentation key of the Application Insights instance.
 This will come handy when we introduce Dapr in later modules and show how the distributed tracing between microservices/container apps are captured and visualized in Application Insights.
-    > **_NOTE:_**
+    > ***NOTE:***
     You can set the `--dapr-instrumentation-key` after you create the ACA environment but this is not possible via the AZ CLI right now.
 There is an [open issue](https://github.com/microsoft/azure-container-apps/issues/293){target=_blank} which is being tracked by the product group.

 ### 3. Deploy Web API Backend Project to ACA